 Few of us possess notable powers of concentration.
 The reason for this lack is we do not live for a single purpose and clear goals.
 Our pursuits splatter all over the map.
 Paul was a man who incorporated definition into his life.
 He knew the destiny of his life.

 “But one thing I do”

 Even though Paul did not arrive at ultimate spiritual maturity, this does not mean he was ineffective.
 The phrase “one thing I do” means concentrated purpose.
 He was a man of consolidated purpose.

 Paul could have chosen many options, but he chose only one.
 His life was not like a shotgun blast but like a rifle shot.
 Many purposes spread us so thin we become ineffective.
 We do so many things that all we can do is one squirt’s worth for each.
 We spread ourselves thin.
-Businesses are short handed, which is why we suffer such poor service.
+Businesses are short-handed, which is why we suffer such poor service.
 Too few employees do too much.
 Few can do their jobs with excellence.
 People with better ability snatch better-paying jobs.
 Those with lesser ability reduce the quality of workmanship.
 It is better to focus on God’s plan for us and stick with it.

 This is similar language to Matthew 6:22,23: